CEMi4/Keenou/README.md

 Keenou will automatically create an encrypted drive (using whirlpool and AES by default with [VeraCrypt](https://github.com/veracrypt/VeraCrypt)) and start copying your current home folder data over to the encrypted folder.

 When finished, it will alert you to log out of your account.
 Upon the next login, Keenou-pGINA will finish the migration (moving over files that were locked during the first attempt) and switch your profile over to the encrypted drive automatically.
+Note that you should exit out of OneDrive beforehand, since it can cause issues with the migration process.

 Subsequent logins will simply use this encrypted drive.